lyndon025/playtested/src/content/article/legacy/2024-01-16-an-engaging-action-packed-zombie-shooter-to-pass-the-time--review---survivors-of-the-zomb.md

 thumb: /images/reviews/legacy/2024-01-16-an-engaging-action-packed-zombie-shooter-to-pass-the-time--review---survivors-of-the-zomb-0.avif
 ---

-Survivors Of The Zombie World
-6.6
-Survival
-Zombie
-Steam

 ## ✨Overview

 Survivors Of The Zombie World is a top down zombie survival shooter made for mobile (Android and iOS), and is officially available on TapTap.
 With its recent release a few days ago, the game plunges players into a post apocalyptic blocky Minecraft-ish world teeming with the undead.
 And yeah, don’t mind the typo 'Surivor', it’s actually there in-game.